Hoyasumii/avengers-endgame/README.md

 [The camera keeps panning and switching as Lang checks the rest of engraved stones if her daughter's name was in one.]

 Scott Lang: [in a mantra-like] Please, please, please, please...
 No, Cassie.
-[Lang looks at the engraved stone in sh
+[Lang looks at the engraved stone in sho